secure-software-engineering/DroidBench/README.md

 Arrays and Lists
 ----------------
+* **ArrayCopy**: Stores a tainted value in an array and then uses System.arraycopy to copy the data to a new array which is then leaked to log.
+* **ArraySlice**: Stores a tainted value in a 2-dimensional array and accesses it through a reference pointing to a slice containing the tainted value.
 * **ArrayAccess1**: Stores both a tainted and an untainted value in an array and then leaks the untainted one.
 Array indices are constants.
 * **ArrayAccess2**: Stores both a tainted and an untainted value in an array and then leaks the untainted one.
 Array indices are calculated.
 * **HashMapAccess1**: Stores both a tainted and an untainted value in a hash map and then leaks the untainted one.
 Map keys are constants.